Marko-Obradovic/azure-notes/topics-with-answers.md

 - __Cost Predictability:__ Ability to forecast expenses based on usage and pricing models.
 - __SLA:__ Service Level Agreement; a contract defining performance standards and uptime guarantees.
 - __Azure Firewall:__ A managed, cloud-based network security service that protects Azure Virtual Network resources.
-- __Manageability in the cloud:__ Refers to tools and practices for monitoring, configuring, and maintaining cloud resources.
 - __Infrastructure as a Service (IaaS):__ Provides virtualized computing resources over the internet.
 - __Platform as a Service (PaaS):__ Offers hardware and software tools over the internet, typically for app development.
 - __Software as a Service (SaaS):__ Delivers software applications over the internet on a subscription basis.